R. G. Bhandarkar: Early life

 Ramakrishna Bhandarkar was born in Malvan in Sindhudurg district of Maharashtra in a Gaud Saraswat Brahmin family.
 After early schooling in Ratnagiri, he studied at Elphinstone College in Bombay.
+His wife, Annapoornabai Bhandarkar also supported him strongly for his cause of women's education and emancipation from social evils.
 Along with Mahadev Govind Ranade, Bhandarkar was among the first graduates in 1862 from Bombay University.
-He obtained his Master’s degree the following year, and was awarded a PhD from University of Göttingen in 1885.
+He obtained his master's degree the following year, and was awarded a PhD from University of Göttingen in 1885.

 Career

-Ramakrishna Bhandarkar taught at Elphinstone College,(Mumbai) and Deccan College (Pune) during his distinguished teaching career.
+Ramakrishna Bhandarkar taught at Elphinstone College (Mumbai) and Deccan College (Pune) during his distinguished teaching career.
 He was involved in research and writing throughout his life.
 He retired in 1894 as the Vice Chancellor of Bombay University.
 He participated in international conferences on Oriental Studies held in London (1874) and Vienna (1886), making invaluable contributions.
 Historian R. S. Sharma wrote of him: "He reconstructed the political history of the Satavahanas of the Deccan and the history of Vaishnavism and other sects.
 A great social reformer, through his researches he advocated widow marriages and castigated the evils of the caste system and child marriage."